 Find a spot that offers few distractions and take any position you find comfortable.
 Some people choose a specific word or phrase to focus on.
 Others focus attention on an object, photo, or location.
 Turn off your inner censor and let your thoughts flow freely.
 There’s no down side to practicing relaxation techniques, so if it feels good, do it.

 This is another way to relax.
-There’s some evidence to suggest that massage can help ease pain and reduce depression.
+There’s some to suggest that massage can help ease pain and reduce depression.

 Reiki is based on the idea that the practitioner can channel energy through touch.
 Reiki is intended to reduce stress, help you relax, and promote healing.
-There isn’t much research to support its effectiveness, but there’s no indication that it’s harmful, either.
+There isn’t much research to support its effectiveness, but there’s that it’s harmful, either.
 What really matters is how it feels to you.

 Regulations on complementary and alternative therapies vary from state to state.
 To find a qualified practitioner, ask your doctor for a referral.
 Some therapies may be covered under your health insurance policy.
 Others most likely won’t.
 Check first so you’re not caught off guard.